-The vaccine is recommended for travel outside urban areas, especially in yellow fever endemic zones and has to be shot 10 days before your trip.
+The vaccine is recommended for travel outside urban areas, especially in yellow fever endemic zones, and has to be shot 10 days before your trip.

 - Chiggers: These are small mites that burrow into your skin and cause redness and itching.
 They are frequently encountered in the Southern US.
 They are relatively harmless but can be a real nuisance and are abundant in the cattle pastures of Ecuador, especially in the lowlands.
 Spraying your trousers, socks, shoes, and waste line with repellant such as Deep Woods Off containing Deet (N, N-Diethyl-meta-toluamide) is a good deterrent.
-Anti-itch cream is about all you can do for them once the redness and itching begins.
+Anti-itch cream is about all you can do for them once the redness and itching begin.

 - Safety and Theft: Common sense will go a long way in Ecuador regarding safety and theft.
 Make sure that you lock your rooms when leaving, do not leave valuables exposed while you go into the field, do not leave your camera and binoculars at the lunch table unattended, keep an eye on your luggage in exposed areas such as at the airport, etc. Many hotels provide a lockable safe in the room or at the front desk, usually at an added expense, where you can store valuables safely.
 It is probably wise to carry your important documents and money with you, even into the field.
-Copy of the passport is also useful to keep it somewhere separate from the original.
+A copy of the passport is also useful to keep it somewhere separate from the original.

 - While in the field, remember that though rarely encountered there are poisonous snakes, not to mention the more numerous ants, wasps, and the like.
 Do not walk in sandals into the forest or secondary growth, especially at night, and take a flashlight along at night if you cannot see where you are stepping.

 - Water: Most of the lodges that we recommend have safe tap water you can drink.
-If unsure, just ask at the reception of the lodge or to the guide upon arrival and they will tell you if it is safe to drink.
+If unsure, just ask at the reception of the lodge or the guide upon arrival and they will tell you if it is safe to drink.
 Giardia is the most often encountered intestinal parasite.
-The local pharmacy, (farmacia), can supply you with the necessary medicine if you explain your symptoms.
+The local pharmacy, (Drugstore), can supply you with the necessary medicine if you explain your symptoms.